marksimpson82/blog/content/blog/2014-08-07-the-fundamentals-of-unit-testing-arrange-act-assert.md

 }
 ```

-Let’s try and structure it using the Arrange, Act, Assert comments and see how it holds up:
+Let's try and structure it using the Arrange, Act, Assert comments and see how it holds up:

 ```cs
 [Test]